-Last time I talked about the fine Jack & Suzie Welch op-ed piece on the travails of HR.
+Another splendid Jack & Suzie Welch op-ed piece – this one on the travails of HR.

 HR should be as important as Finance, but rarely is.
 HR leaders should have a place in the inner sanctum of decision-makers, but rarely do.

 Indeed, a baseball analogy comes to mind: HR in a large organization should be akin to, say, the Boston Red Sox Player Development function.

 Instead, more often than not, HR activities devolve into the ‘cloak & dagger society’ or health & happiness sideshow Jack describes.

 So here’s a question for y’all:

 In your experience, what’s holding HR back?
 Why can’t it play the role Jack the Great, and your humble correspondent would like to see it play?

 Here are a few of mine, such as they are.

 Too often, HR leaders are process illiterate – they can’t see processes, let alone improve them.